HippoCampusRobotics/fav_docs/assignments/assignment_01.rst

    You can do so in our tutorials section.
    Besides that, there is a plethora of great tutorials regarding launch files (and actually almost everything else regarding ROS) just one google search away.

+Note that if you want to start several launch files at the same time, they have to be started in seperate terminals.

 Get Going
 =========